An Examination of

 1[Return to

-Text] Reference and full quote: Unified Extensible Firmware Interface Specification, Version 2.3.1, Errata C, June 27, 2012, which states in
+Text] Reference and full quote: Unified Extensible Firmware Interface Specification, Version 2.7, May 2017, which states in Chapter 5, GUID Partition

-of the disk minus one.
-Set to 0xFFFFFFFF if the size of the disk is too large to be represented in this field."
-Since Microsoft uses the same
+on page 129: "Set to the size of the disk minus one.
+Set to 0xFFFFFFFF if the size of the disk is too large to be represented in this

-entry for drives smaller than 2.2 TB as it does for those over 2.2 TB, they are not following the UEFI Specification for SizeInLBA.
+field."
+Since Microsoft uses the same entry for drives smaller than 2.2 TB as it does for those over 2.2 TB, they are not following the UEFI

-download the UEFI Specifications here.
+You can download the latest UEFI Specification here.

 3[Return to Text] See Footnote # 1.